 Cockeysville residents say 'people are very tense' as police still search for armed man

-BALTIMORE - Residents are on edge in a Baltimore County neighborhood as police search night and day for an armed man who reportedly shot an officer.
+BALTIMORE -- Baltimore County neighborhood residents remained on edge Thursday as police search night and day for an armed man who reportedly shot an officer in their area.

 Those who live in Cockeysville, and in particularly the area of Powers Avenue, were told by police to shelter-in-place until notified.

-David Emory Linthicum is still on the run after police said he shot an officer multiple times inside a home Wednesday afternoon.
+David Emory Linthicum was still on the run Thursday after police said he shot an officer multiple times inside a home Wednesday afternoon.

 Residents in the neighborhood told WJZ they are going to remain inside their homes.

-Throughout the day, police officers have been searching the area, on the ground and with a helicopter in the sky.
+Police officers searched the area, on the ground and with a helicopter in the sky throughout the day.

-"It's been pretty crazy up here, and scary, but were trying to stay in the house and hope the kid gets found," said Ann Kimball, who lives in the neighborhood.
+"It's been pretty crazy up here, and scary, but were trying to stay in the house and hope the kid gets found," neighborhood resident Ann Kimball said.

-Police have been searching for Linthicum for more than 24 hours after he got away when officers responded to a crisis call.
+Police searched for Linthicum for more than 24 hours after he got away when officers responded to a crisis call.

 "Everybody is a little worried and people are very tense," resident Mary Stude said.